pwr-Solaar/Solaar/docs/capabilities.md

 implement different portions of HID++ so even if two devices appear to be the same in both physical appearance and behavior they may work differently underneath.
-(For example, there are versions of the M510 mouse that use different versions of the HID++ protocol.)
+(For example, there are versions of the M510 mouse that use different versions of the HID++ protocol).
 Contrariwise, two different devices may appear different physically but actually look the same to software.
-(For example, some M185 mice look the same to software as some M310 mice.)
+(For example, some M185 mice look the same to software as some M310 mice).

 The software identity of a receiver can be determined by its USB product ID (reported by Solaar and also viewable in Linux using `lsusb`).
 The software